d3nnyhl/WizardOrdering/README.md

     a.
 Go to File > Project Structure > Project Settings > Libraries.

     b.
 Make sure "guava", "javalib", and "sat4j" have been added.
 If any library is missing, add them by clicking the '+' sign, followed by Java, and select the corresponding folder inside the "./lib/*" subdirectory.
+    There is no need to build the libraries used in this project.
+The corresponding .jar files are already included.

 3. The phase II input files are located in "./src/resources/phase2_inputs/inputsXX/" where XX = 20, 35 or 50 depending on the nuber of wizards.
 Their corresponding output files are located in "./src/resources/phase2_outputs/".